ZetaL0519/CS5008_DSAlgoSys/Lab10_QuicklySorting/README.md

 <!--**Answer the following with your partner:**--> **Answer the following here**: How do you think the strcmp function is implemented? i.e. What would your algorithm be in a sentence or two?

-Answer: I think the strcmp function is implemented by comparing each letter in the two strings at the same index from index 0.
-If the letter comes first in the ASCII table, then
+Answer: I think the strcmp function is implemented by comparing each letter's ASCII code in the two strings at the same index from index 0.
+If the letter comes first in the ASCII table, then the string with the letter is smaller.
+For example, "apple" and "Apple", "a" has larger ASCII code than "A".
+So "apple" > "Apple".

 # Part 3 - Quick sort